ACCESS-NRI/access-hive.org.au/docs/community_resources/community_working_groups.md

 # Community Working Groups

-The ACCESS Community and the ACCESS-NRI have established <a href="https://www.access-nri.org.au/working-groups/" target="_blank">Community Working Groups</a> to assess and prioritise the needs of the modelling community as well as encourage collaboration within.
+The ACCESS Community and the ACCESS-NRI have established [Community Working Groups](https://www.access-nri.org.au/working-groups) to assess and prioritise the needs of the modelling community as well as encourage collaboration within.
 These working groups are open to the community and welcome new members.

-The working group activities are coordinated through the <a href="https://forum.access-hive.org.au/" target="_blank">ACCESS Hive Community Forum</a>.
+The working group activities are coordinated through the [ACCESS Hive Community Forum](https://forum.access-hive.org.au).
-To join a working group follow the <a href="https://www.access-nri.org.au/how-to-join-a-working-group/" target="_blank">instructions on the ACCESS-NRI website</a>.
+To join a working group check [how to join a working group](https://www.access-nri.org.au/how-to-join-a-working-group) on the ACCESS-NRI webite.

 <div class="card-container">
     <a href="https://forum.access-hive.org.au/c/atmosphere/working-group/41" class="vertical-card aspect-ratio1to1" target="_blank">